-(This includes courses that are recognized as Humanities and Social Science Courses under Article 3 of the Rules on Graduate Learning.)
+(This includes courses that are recognized as Humanities and Social Science Courses under Article 11 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies .)

-- 3. At least two credits must be attained from among the 400- and 500-level Career Development Courses of the Liberal Arts and Basic Science course category.
-(This includes courses that are recognized as Career Development Courses under Article 3 of the Rules on Graduate Learning.) - 4.
+- 3. At least two credits must be attained from among the 400- and 500-level Entrepreneurship Courses of the Liberal Arts and Basic Science course category.
+(This includes courses that are recognized as Entrepreneurship Courses under Article 11 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies.) - 4.
 The remaining credits, which are not specified in the preceding three provisions, must be attained from other graduate level courses (400 or 500-level).